Service Opportunities at Geneseo

 Life, and Survivorship.
 Throughout the college year CAC tries to bring cancer education to campus and

 advocacy opportunities to its members and the students and staff on campus.
 CAC also sponsors the

 largest student run event of the year, Relay for Life.
-Last year SUNY Geneseo raised over $73,000 and
+Last year SUNY Geneseo raised $171,000, receiving a number

 Council for Exceptional Children (CEC) [back to top]

 The Council for Exceptional Children is a national organization with professional and student chapters

 across the country.
 CEC is an organization that provides activities and programming for people of all